cpilip/fiea-portfolio/README.md

 Most of my work has been in the real-time geospatial data space.
 I can't provide professional code samples, but here's what I've worked on.

 I created initial proof-of-concepts to integrate USD (for use with NVIDIA Omniverse's platform and Unreal Engine 5) with Presagis's [VELOCITY 5D](https://www.youtube.com/watch?v=IMuxpx0cOGk) at CAE.
-Think something along the lines of [third party connectors](https://docs.omniverse.nvidia.com/connect/latest/3rd-party-connectors.html).
+Think something along the lines of [these third party connectors](https://docs.omniverse.nvidia.com/connect/latest/3rd-party-connectors.html).
 This was a C++ based role.

 At the moment, I'm a part-time software developer on a research project using GIS‐enabled historiography to reconstruct and analyze historical travel routes to identify where Attila the Hun (yes, that [Attila the Hun](https://en.wikipedia.org/wiki/Attila)) might have been buried.
-Think something similar to this [paper](https://doi.org/10.1111/tgis.13056).
+Think something along the lines of this [paper](https://doi.org/10.1111/tgis.13056).
 The future goal is to present the findings as an interactive webmap and real-time simulation.

 I also helped several students understand the basics of C++ as an undergraduate teaching assistant at McGill University.